jmelo11/quantsupport/book/src/getting-started/first-swap.md

 let results = pricer.evaluate(&trade, &requests, &context)?;
 ```

-`DiscountedCashflowPricer<I, T>` is generic over the instrument and trade types and implements `Pricer`.
-It handles `Request::Value`, `FairRate`, `Cashflows` and `Sensitivities` (`YieldToMaturity` and `ModifiedDuration` exist in the `Request` enum but are ignored by this pricer).
-Passing several requests at once evaluates the cashflows once and derives every result from the same tape.
+The generic parameters of `DiscountedCashflowPricer<I, T>` identify its instrument and trade types.
+It supports value, fair rate, cashflows, and sensitivities for leg-based products; `YieldToMaturity` and `ModifiedDuration` are not populated by this pricer.
+Value, cashflows, and sensitivities share one prepared valuation state during this `evaluate()` call.

-## 5. Read the results
+## 5. Interpret the results

+`EvaluationResults` is an envelope of optional outputs.
+A getter returns `Some(...)` when the corresponding result was produced and `None` otherwise.
+Callers should read the fields associated with the requests they submitted rather than assume every field is present.

+### In this example

 ```rust,ignore
 if let Some(price) = results.price() {